singh-man/books/crackingTheCoding/18_advancedTopics.md

 On the  other hand, I know  these topics to be rarely asked.
 It happens, of course.
 Interviewers are individuals and  might have their  own ideas of what is "fair game" or "relevant" for an interview.
 But it's rare.
 When it does come up, if you don't know  the  topic, it's unlikely  to be a big red flag.

-> Admittedly, as an interviewer, I have asked candidates questions where the  solution was essen­tially an application of one of these algorithms.
+> Admittedly, as an interviewer, I have asked candidates questions where the  solution was essentially an application of one of these algorithms.
 On the  rare occasions that a candidate already knew the algorithm, they  did not  benefit from this knowledge (nor were  they  hurt  by it).
 I want to  evaluate your ability  to  solve  a problem you  haven't seen before.
 So,  I'll take  into  account whether you know  the  underlying algorithm in advance.

 I believe in giving people a fair expectation of the  interview, not  scaring people into  excess studying.
 I also have no interest in making the  book more "advanced" so as to help book sales, at the  expense of your time and  energy.
 That's not  fair or right to do to you.